Children’s health can have a noticeable impact on their ability to learn.

 Research has shown that children who eat breakfast do better in school than those who do not.

-Looking out for a child’s health, and paying attention to nutrition and rest, are important ways that parents can help children succeed in school.
+Monitoring a child’s health, and paying attention to nutrition and rest, are important ways that parents can help children succeed in school.